Kim Walls, Episencial, Woman Entrepreneur

 There are different investors for different verticals.
 I really like being in a few different spaces because it gives me the opportunity to meet an entirely different group of investors and learn a different philosophy around investment models.
 Through the consumer products market I have met quite a handful of interesting people who have in turn introduced me to interesting entrepreneurs.
 That is how I got to meet Kim Walls.
 Since I am investor in Willa Skincare, I was intrigued by Kim’s business, Episencial, that is an all natural safe skin product line made for babies.
 I see these type of lines and I know that this is where the consumer product market is heading.
 What is not so surprising is that many of these new natural lines are being developed by women.
 Once again filling a void in their own lives that they build products for.

 Kim grew up in two places because her parents were divorced.
 Her mother lives in Idaho thirty-eight miles from the Canadian border on a 38 acre horse ranch.
 Her Mom taught horse back riding and put on horse back riding events.
 Kim went through the public school system in Idaho.
 Her father lived in Hollywood, California.
-He had a construction company that specialized in a certain coating so he worked on the Olympics, for Disneyland and other counties building out public pools.
-When Kim was five her father got a skin disease and with the money he made in construction he funded a new skin line called Epicuren that he had developed.
+He was a biochemical engineer who developed specialty coatings.
+He had a construction company specializing in surfaces, so he worked on the Olympics, for Disneyland and other counties building out public pools.
+When Kim was five her father’s genetic skin disease, Vitiligo, inspired him to fund a new skincare company, Epicuren, with the money he made in construction.
 Both parents are entrepreneurs so not surprising that Kim is too.

 Epicuren is quite a large consumer brand at this point.
 It took 20 years to get there and is totally self-funded.
 Kim grew up putting labels on the products, making up words about the products that made her think about branding and marketing.
 Essentially she grew up learning how to build a consumer product company from scratch.

 After graduating high school Kim went to work at Club Med for a year teaching horse back riding.
 It gave her a gap year before starting college and the ability to put a fair amount of cash in her pocket.
-Then she went to University of Oregon which is located in Eugene.
+She began her secondary education in Eugene, Oregon.
 It was there that she was indoctrinated into the hippy culture.
-She grew up growing their own food living an organic life but it was in Eugene that she realized that the life she led was a burgeoning life style movement.
+She was raised growing her own food and living an organic life, but it was in Eugene that she realized the life she led was a burgeoning lifestyle movement.
 Kim realized how important it was to be an advocate for that life.

 After one year she transferred to UCSB (University California Santa Barbara) where she majored in cultural anthropology.
 Kim had always been interested in technology and it was just the beginning of the technology revolution.
 She wanted to understand how humans and technology integrate.
 Hence the anthropology of new media.
 During her time at UCSB she had always worked but it was a marketing job that really made her think about natural products.
 At school she took her Moms advice to education which is do what you want to do and if you don’t love it, don’t do it.
 Great advice.
 So Kim ended up taking all these random courses and by her junior year the school said you need to declare your major.
 They told her based on what she had taken she had only two options; anthropology or marketing.
 At this point she opted for marketing but had never worked in marketing before.
 Committed to figuring it out she got out the yellow pages and looked up market research.
 She called this company and said she would like to come in and talk to them about marketing.
 She interviewed the guy who owned and ran the company and when the interview ended he asked her “aren’t you going to ask for a job”?
 She said sure and started the next day.